I love sunstars. I also love hiking in the national forest. The blue sky and a few puffs of clouds round out the image for me.

 But, it doesn’t happen all that often and rarely on our in-town routes.
 When walking in more rural areas, I’m careful to keep track of her even if I’m looking for something to shoot (with the camera).

 One of our in-town routes takes us past the old Carson City lumberyard flume.
-It’s not a linear park, where doggies are welcome, and a wetland.
+It’s now a linear park, where doggies are welcome, and a wetland.
 Cattails grow in the drainage ditch (disguised as a wetland) and there is water there most of the year.
 Blackbirds often frequent the place and I love their calls.

 A hedge of rosebushes delineates the boundary between the park and the adjacent open lot.
 The green is pretty and the small, red and white flowers are visually interesting.
 There are few squirrel burrows in the hedge, which provides distraction for the Girl.